How Do I Assign Students to Groups?

 Despite the widespread acceptance and demonstrated success of group learning, many teachers do not know how to create small groups effectively.

-- The benefits of group work for learning course material.
+- The benefits of group work for learning course material

-- How to differentiate between formal and informal groups.
+- How to differentiate between formal and informal groups

-- How to follow a decision tree to decide on group composition, number of group members and group grading policies.
+- How to follow a decision tree to decide on group composition, number of group members and group grading policies

-- Detailed feature on the five essential components of group work.
+- Detailed feature on the five essential components of group work

-- Link to resources for finding assessment instruments.
+- Link to resources for finding assessment instruments

-- A group work decision tree.
+- A group work decision tree

-- Rubrics and recommended resources.
+- Rubrics and recommended resources

+Make this teaching strategies program available for ongoing training.
 Order the Campus Access License and load the CD content onto your institutionís internal web site for unlimited, convenient, on-demand access for all members of your campus community.

 Product Code: PM09HA